JSiv92/python-algos/README.md

 # python-algos

-a collection of data structures and algorithms written in python3
+A command line program consisting of data structures and algorithms written in python3

 by jon siv